 NO. ADDRESS & SAT REVIEW NO. DATE RECEIVED APPLICANT REVIEW MATTER & COMMENTS 1.
 Nos.
 41-43 & 45 Angove Street, North Perth (DR 81 of 2023) 1 June 2023 Hidding Urban Planning/Lavan Application for review of a Development Assessment Panel decision to refuse an application for a Service Station on 3 May 2023.
-Directions hearing held on 16 June 2023.
+(61/61/61/2023) Directions hearing held on 16 June 2023.
 Mediation held on 4 July 2023, with Mayor Cole and interested community members in attendance to make a presentation.
 A second mediation was scheduled for 14 August 2023 and was vacated.
-Mediation was rescheduled to 10 October 2023 and was subsequently vacated.
+Mediation was rescheduled to 10 October 202 and was subsequently vacated.
 The matter was listed for a directions hearing on 10 November 2023 to schedule a new date for mediation.
 This was vacated.
 The matter has been listed for a directions hearing on 2 February 2024 with the applicant to provide additional information by 11 January 2024.
 The applicant has yet to provide any additional information and the matter is still proceeding to the directions hearing on 2 February 2024.
 The directions hearing has been vacated and the matter has been listed to a further mediation on 27 February 2024.
 This mediation was scheduled for 6 May 2024.
 Following this the matter has been listed for a further mediation to be held on 2 July 2024.
 This was vacated and has been rescheduled to 2 September 2024.
-The mediation was cancelled on 30 August 2024 and the matter was listed for a further directions hearing on 17 January 2024.
+The mediation was cancelled on 30 August 2024 and the matter was listed for a further directions hearing on 17 September 2024.
+Following this the SAT made orders for a further directions hearing on 1 November 2024.
 Following this the SAT made orders for a further directions hearing on 17 January 2024, with the applicant to provide additional information by 13 December 2024.
-The matter has been scheduled for a further directions hearing on 17 January 2024, with the applicant to provide additional information by 13 December 2024.
-The matter has been scheduled for a further directions hearing on 17 January 2024, with the applicant to provide additional information by 13 December 2025.
+The matter has been scheduled for a further directions hearing on 14 February 2025 with the applicant to be provide additional information by 31 January 2025.
+This information was received by the DAP Executive Director, copy has not been provided to the City.
 The matter has been listed for a mediation on 9 April 2025.
-2. No. 120 Claisebrook Road, Perth (DR 110 of 2024) 30 July 2024 Allerding and Associates Application for review of conditions of Western Australian Planning Commission decision to approve the Holcim Concrete Batching Plant to continue to operate until 30 December 2027 on 27 June 2024.
-The matter was listed for a directions hearing on 30 August 2024 and was listed for a mediation on 12 November 2024.
-The City was not invited to take part in this mediation.
-The matter has was listed for a further mediation on 6 February 2025.
-This has been rescheduled for 10 March 2025.
-Following this mediation the matter has been listed for a directions hearing on 2 May 2025.
-The City has not been invited to take part in this mediation.
-Representation by: DPLH Director Planning Appeals
+Representation by: DAP Executive Director Allerding and 2.
+No. 120 Claisebrook Road, Perth (DR 110 of 2024) 30 July 2024 Allerding and Associates

-REGISTER OF STATE ADMINISTRATIVE TRIBUNAL (SAT) APPEALS AS AT 3 APRIL 2025
+REGISTER OF STATE ADMINISTRATIVE TRIBUNAL (SAT) APPEALS AS AT 20 MARCH 2025